bobogod/Hiyori-Desktop/README.md

-The Hiyori Desktop is a custom-made desktop with the cute Hiyori standing by your side and helps you with some easy work.
+The Hiyori Desktop is a custom-made desktop with the cute Hiyori standing by your side and helping you with some easy work.
 ### Functions:
 1. Appllication based (which means you need to add some applications icons to the desktop in order to use them)
 2. Cute Hiyori Live2d model on the left, voice and a few click interactions available